Foods High in Biotin with Hair & Skin Benefits

 These food sources of biotin are extremely important to note because they are the most accessible and can be found at your local grocery store.
 However, if foods that contain biotin are not your thing - no worries!
 Many people are too busy and don’t have the time to thoroughly prep their meals and spend extra time and money buying loads of groceries.
 Luckily, there are other sources of biotin out there that take little to zero prep time and pack powerful beauty-boosting effects.

-Other Sources of Biotin
+Alternative Potent Sources of Biotin

 Hair & Skin Benefits of Biotin